ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 draft: true
 ---

-In my previous blog post, [Validate API Management policies with PSRule](/blog/2024/09/02/validate-api-management-policies-with-psrule/), I showed you how to use PSRule to validate Azure API Management policy files.
-We created a PSRule convention and several custom rules, which all contain logic.
-Since I'm a big fan of Test Driven Development, I created these rules using a test-first approach.
-So, in this blog post, I'll show you how to create automated tests for these rules using [Pester](https://pester.dev/)-a testing and mocking framework for PowerShell.
+In my previous blog post, [Validate API Management Policies with PSRule](/blog/2024/09/02/validate-api-management-policies-with-psrule/), I demonstrated how to use [PSRule](https://microsoft.github.io/PSRule) to validate Azure API Management policy files.
+We defined a PSRule convention along with several custom rules, which all contain logic.

+As a fan of Test Driven Development (TDD), I created these rules following a test-first approach.
+In this post, I'll walk you through how to write automated tests for these PSRule rules using [Pester](https://pester.dev/), a popular testing and mocking framework for PowerShell.

-An explanation of the concepts of Pester is out-of-scope for this blog post.
-If you're new to Pester, I recommend having a look at the [Quick Start](https://pester.dev/docs/quick-start) documentation.
+While a deep dive into Pester’s concepts is beyond the scope of this post, if you're new to the tool, I highly recommend checking out the [Quick Start](https://pester.dev/docs/quick-start) guide in the official documentation.

 ### Table of Contents